civican/legisinfo/42-1/bills/C-45/bill_text.md

     if the licence applies, directly or indirectly, to cannabis and to opium poppy, it is deemed, in relation to its application to cannabis, to have been issued under section `62` of this Act and it continues in force until it is revoked or, if it is expressed to expire on a particular date, it continues in force until it expires, unless it is revoked before that date.

-  **(5)** Subject to regulations made under subsection `161`(1), every application for a licence under section 9.2 or 67 of the `Narcotic Control Regulations` or for a permit under section 10 of those Regulations in respect of which no final decision has been made before the commencement day is deemed to be an application for a licence or a permit, as the case may be, under section `62` of this Act.
+  **(5)** Subject to regulations made under subsection 161(1), **the following apply in respect of** every application for a licence under section 9.2 or 67 of the `Narcotic Control Regulations` or for a permit under section 10 of those Regulations in respect of which no final decision has been made before the commencement day:

+    **if the application relates solely to cannabis, it** is deemed to be an application **made** under section 62 of this Act; **and**

+    if the application relates, directly or indirectly, to cannabis and to any narcotic, as defined in subsection 2(1) of those Regulations, it is deemed, in relation to the cannabis, to be an application made under section 62 of this Act.

   **(6)** Subject to regulations made under subsection `161`(1), if regulations made under subsection `139`(1) that come into force on the commencement day provide for the issuance of registration numbers for test kits that contain cannabis,